fmoutarde/AE-SkelNet_miniprojetMAREVA_oct2020/README.md

 The model expects gestures to be tensors of the following shape: ```(batch_size, duration, n_channels)```.

-For instance, if you want to recognize a batch of 32 gestures of length 100 on a hand skeletal constituted of 22 joints in 3D (x,y,z), i.e. 22x3=66 channels, the shape of the tensor should be : ```(32, 100, 66)```.
+For instance, if you want to recognize a batch of 32 gestures of length 100 on a hand skeleton constituted of 22 joints in 3D (x,y,z), i.e. 22x3=66 channels, the shape of the tensor should be : ```(32, 100, 66)```.

 ##### C. Load the gesture sequences data